 - Content is prioritised and selected using incident and crash data; ensuring that the top reasons for fatal accidents are addressed (such as loss of control, inadequate response to engine failure, and weather)

-- Can be viewed on standard iPad, or printed in standard A5 book size; to allow easy integration and usage with other pilot documents and materials, and the iPads already used by pilots for planning & navigation.
+- Can be viewed on a mini/standard iPad or printed in standard A5 book size; to allow easy integration and usage with other pilot documents and materials, and the iPads already used by pilots for planning & navigation.

-Get in touch to learn more and become part of the pilot feedback group.
+Get in touch to get access to the Alpha version and become part of the pilot feedback group.